happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 5/25/2016
+- (1:41) Resolved minor bug of markers not clearing.
 - (12:33) Python server successfully runs the script and sends the desired information to the client.
 Small issue remains where old markers need to be deleted upon starting a new search.
 Should be a simple fix
 - (10:17) Web page successfully interacts with the Python server.
 Next step is adding data crawler script to the server